New Study Shows Fasting Training Doesn’t Improve Performance

 In the 1980s, research began to appear promoting the benefits, in endurance athletes, of train on an empty stomach or with a low carbohydrate load.

-If you train on an empty stomach, you may be carrying out some type of intermittent fasting: alternating periods of feeding with other periods of food restriction.
+If you train fasting, you may be carrying out some type of intermittent fasting: alternating periods of feeding with other periods of food restriction.
 An example is 16: 8; we feed in the 8-hour window and fast for 16 hours.

 Actors such as Chris Hemsworth or Hugh Jackman have defended practicing this way of eating in an interview.